Githa Hariharan: Writing career

 According to The Atlantic Companion to Literature, "Githa Hariharan's works belong to the renaissance of Indo-English literature which began in the early 1980s when Salman Rushdie's novel Midnight's Children appeared."
 Hariharan published her first novel, The Thousand Faces of Night, in 1992, which she wrote while on maternity leave from work.
 According to Meenakshi Bharat, this book "questions the confining code of patriarchy and brings to light the survival strategies of three generations of women" and Hariharan "makes concerted use of myth and folktale to enlarge the space of the lives of "real" people, especially women."
 She then published a collection of short stories, The Art of Dying, in 1993.

 In The Ghost of Vasu Master (1994), a retired schoolteacher, Vasu Master, uses storytelling to support a student who "either cannot or will not speak."
 After forming the Movement for Secularism with other women writers, she wrote children's stories, and co-edited the collection Sorry, Best Friend (1997) with Shama Futehally.
 In her novel When Dreams Travel (1999), Hariharan retells Arabian Nights with Scheherazade and her sister Dunyazad as protagonists.
 According to Hariharan, her interest as a writer was "not in the story of how the 1001 nights began or happened, but where that tale ends.
 What happens in stories after the moment when people live happily ever after."

-Hariharan has described In Times of Siege (2003) as her "first overtly political novel."
+Githa Hariharan has described In Times of Siege (2003) as her "first overtly political novel."
 According to The Atlantic Companion to Literature, it "is in fact a radical book which discusses the ruling political parties' attempt to rewrite history [...] to give the educational system a Hindu slant."
 In a 2019 interview with The Indian Express, she stated, "My other books, too, looked at the power structure but I finally decided that I had the confidence and the rage to write about where I was living."
 In The Hindu, Gowri Ramnarayan writes that In Times of Siege, her "angst is over the betrayal of the secularist vision which shaped the nation, the shrinkage of space in contemporary India for debate, dissent, for the co-existence of pluralities, minorities, cultures."